American Airlines investigates after video shows mom in tears

 Olivia Morgan was waiting to board when the incident happened, according to a report by CNN affiliate KTLA-TV in Los Angeles.

-"The flight attendant wrestled the stroller away from the woman, who was sobbing, holding one baby with the second baby in a car seat on the ground next to her," the TV station reported.
+"The flight attendant wrestled the stroller away from the woman, who was sobbing, holding one baby with the second baby in a car seat on the ground next to her," Morgan told the TV station.

 "He stormed by me with the stroller and I said something like, 'What are you doing?
 You almost hit that baby!'
-And he yelled at me to 'stay out of it!' just like he does in the video," she told the station.
+And he yelled at me to 'stay out of it!' just like he does in the video."

 American says on its website that a customer can carry a small collapsible stroller, but it must be checked at the gate.
 Bigger strollers must be checked in at the ticket counter, the site says.